Nashville school shooter had drawn maps, done surveillance

 “It’s ripping at the soul of this nation, ripping at the very soul of this nation,” Biden said.

-The suspect’s identity as a woman surprised experts on mass shootings.
-Female shooters make up only about 5% to 8% of all mass shooters, said Adam Lankford, a criminal justice professor at the University of Alabama who has closely studied the psychology and behavior of mass shooters.

-There have been seven mass killings at U.S. schools since 2006, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.
-In all of them, the shooters were males who killed four or more people within a 24-hour time frame at K-12 school.
+Before Monday's violence in Nashville, there had been seven mass killings at K-12 schools since 2006 in which four or more people were killed within a 24-hour period, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.
+In all of them, the shooters were males.

-Researchers believe there are three main explanations for why men commit more shootings than women, according to Jonathan Metzl, a professor of sociology and psychiatry at Vanderbilt University who has studied mass shootings for more than a decade.

-Metzl listed those explanations as: Men have more testosterone, are socialized to be engaged in violence and own more guns than women.
+The database does not include school shootings in which fewer than four people were killed, which have become far more common in recent years.
+Just last week alone, for example, school shootings happened in Denver and the Dallas-area within two days of each other.

 Monday's tragedy unfolded over roughly 14 minutes.
 Police received the initial call about an active shooter at 10:13 a.m.